 There’s nothing like feeling the wind in your hair, sailing past the city skyline, and having picturesque champagne toasts on the sun deck!
 It’s a stunning image.
 And since you’re here, it’s exactly what you have in your mind for your next party extravaganza.

-After reading this article, you will be able to book your birthday party cruise, happy hour cruise, or celebratory event on the high seas (or circling your local river) with confidence.
+After reading this “Insider’s Guide To Party Boat And Private Yacht Rentals” will be able to book your birthday party cruise, happy hour cruise, or celebratory event on the high seas (or circling your local river) with confidence.

-As a quick FYI, the terms “boat rental,” “boat charter,” and “yacht charter” are all synonymous with renting a boat.
-The only difference lies in the type of boat that you are renting, like a party boat or a yacht.
-So you will see those terms used interchangeably online and throughout this article.
+Note: The terms “boat rental,” “boat charter,” and “yacht charter” are all synonymous with a boat rental.
+The only difference lies in the type of boat that you are renting, like a party boat versus a yacht.

 What’s The Difference Between a Party Boat and a Yacht?